ofersabo/IBM-translation_models/README.md

 python model_2.py runs the IBM model 2. please use the above same arguments when running this script, just for a single exception.
 Model_2 as an option to initialize the alignments from model_1 output.
-To use this please specify the argument: --initialization_file towards a output from get_alignments.py txt file, which was produced by a model 1 parameters.
+To use this please specify the argument:
+--initialization_file towards a output from get_alignments.py txt file, which was produced by a model 1.

+Here is the command I'm using to run model 2: python model_2.py --initialization_file final_output_model_1/alignment_file.txt --number_of_iterations 14 --output_parameter_file_name init_from_model_1/model_2_output.json